thompsoto/snake/README.md

 The objective of the game is to control a snake and eat food or snacks to grow!
 However, make sure while you are out hunting for food that you do not eat yourself!
 That would hurt...

+This personal project allowed me to practice various things:
+- Object-Oriented Programming in Python
+- User Interfaces (UI) in Python
+- Basic video game design (Main menu, difficulties, help section, high scores, control and game flow)
+- File I/O in Python (Saving/reading scores)
+and much more!
+This was and is one of my favorite programming projects to make.

 ## Main Menu
 <p align="center">
   <img src="https://github.com/thompmatt/Snake/blob/master/images/mainMenu.png" />